Hammarn/1MB335/Lab4.md

 ## Steps

-+ Perform a first annotation with GeSeq
++ Step 1: Perform a first annotation with GeSeq
-+ Complete the annotation of tRNAs with tRNAscan
++ Step 2: Complete the annotation of tRNAs with tRNAscan
++ Step 3: Use web-based blast to confirm features boundaries
-+ Use web-based blast to confirm annotations and locate rRNA
++ Step 4: Use web-based blast to improve the annotation of rRNA
-+ Draw a visual representation of your annotated mitochondria and identify unannotated regions
++ Step 5: Draw a visual representation of your annotated mitochondria and identify unannotated regions
-+ Look for open reading frames with ORF finder
++ Step 6: Look for open reading frames with ORF finder
 + Conclude

 ## Details

-### First annotation with GeSeq
+### Step 1: Perform a first annotation with GeSeq

 Open [GeSeq](https://chlorobox.mpimp-golm.mpg.de/geseq.html) in your browser.
 On the left hand side of the page under 'FASTA file(s) to annotate' click 'Upload files', and select the appropriate file (your error-corrected, circularized, reoriented .fasta file from Session 3).
 Next, click the appropriate boxes to indicate that this is a circular genome and select the correct sequence source (mitochondrial).
 We suggest leaving the rest of the options available on the left hand side at their default settings.
 Next, in the middle section of the page under “BLAT Reference Sequences” click “Add NCBI refseq(s)” which will open a new tab where you can select species that are similar to the one you are annotating (closely related species are the best).
 Refer to the table in Session 3 to know which species to choose.
 Leave the rest of the options in the middle section unselected.
 Next, click the button to indicate you have read the disclaimer and hit “Submit”.
 The program should only take a few moments to run and will produce several files.
 We are currently interested in downloading the GenBank file.